Abzolute1/Auto_chess_bot/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.